 Want to get started right away?

-Download your copy of the Email Design Checklist and follow along with the steps below.
+Download your copy of the Email Design Checklist in our email marketing guide to follow along with the steps below.

 The header section of your email is like the envelope field, and although it’s not typically something you’d think of as a design element, it’s the first thing your reader sees in their inbox.
 And just like a piece of postal mail, who it’s from plays an important role in influencing your decision to open it.